-Deferred tax assets and liabilities for 2014 were calculated as follows:
+Deferred tax assets and liabilities for 2015 were calculated as follows:

 The tax rates used in the deferred tax calculation differ from company to company based on its expected tax position.
-For Keringatlan Kft. a tax rate of 15.97% (2013: 14.62%) has been applied whilst for the remaining Hungarian companies a rate of 10% (2013: 10%) has been used based on expected profitability.
+For Keringatlan Kft. a tax rate of 15.38% (2014: 15.97%) has been applied whilst for the remaining Hungarian companies a rate of 10% (2014: 10%) has been used based on expected profitability.

-For the Luxembourg and Dutch entities: at the applicable income tax rates described above, for Fotex Netherlands B.V. a tax rate of 20% (2013: 22.87%), for FN 2 B.V. a 24,12% (2013: 20%) and in the case of FN 3 B.V.
-22,59% tax rate was applied (2013: 20%).
+For the Luxembourg and Dutch entities: at the applicable income tax rates described above, for Fotex Netherlands B.V. a tax rate of 23.02% (2014: 20%), for FN 2 B.V. a 24.21% (2014: 24.12%), for FN 3 B.V.
+22.98% (2014: 22.59%) and in case of Long Term CRE Fund B.V.
+20% tax rate was applied.

-Deferred tax assets and deferred tax liabilities as at 31 December 2014 and 2013 are attributable to the items detailed in the tables below.
-In the below schedule, consolidated statement of financial position items denominated in currencies other than the presentation currency were revalued at the applicable year-end foreign exchange rates; the consolidated income statement items were determined based on average foreign exchange rates for 2014.
+Deferred tax assets and deferred tax liabilities as at 31 December 2015 and 2014 are attributable to the items detailed in the tables below.
+In the below schedule, consolidated statement of financial position items denominated in currencies other than the presentation currency were revalued at the applicable year-end foreign exchange rates; the consolidated income statement items were determined based on average foreign exchange rates for 2015.

-In 2014 the Dutch and Luxembourg entities except for Fotex Netherlands B.V. had positive tax base, while in 2013 they were all positive.
+In 2015 the Dutch and Luxembourg entities except for Long Term CRE Fund B.V. had positive tax base, while in 2014 the exception was Fotex Netherlands B.V..